Do you have a failing blog?

 If you haven’t thought lately about who your reader is, see if you can create a profile– it’ll help you with the next step.

 The myth of the magical cash machine

-My third and final question for creating a blog that earns is the one that gets the most baffled looks.
+My third and final question for turning a failing blog into one that earns is the question that gets the most baffled looks.

 “How will your blog earn money?”

 “I tried Google AdSense ads, and only earned $1.”

 Apparently, many bloggers think if they start blogging, an earning method will appear out of the mist.
 Money will simply appear when the time is right, like the Isle of Avalon emerging from the mists of the lake.